anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 ## Attempts and motivation to extend RFC8366 {#extendfail}

-{{RFC8366}} was published in 2018 during the development of {{RFC8995}},
+{{RFC8366}} was published in 2018 during the development of {{BRSKI}},
 {{SZTP}} and other work-in-progress efforts.
 Since then the industry has matured significantly, and the in-the-field activity which this document supports has become known as _Onboarding_ rather than _Bootstrapping_.

-The focus of {{RFC8995}} was Onboarding of ISP and Enterprise owned wired routing and switching equipment, with IoT devices being a less important aspect.
+The focus of {{BRSKI}} was Onboarding of ISP and Enterprise owned wired routing and switching equipment, with IoT devices being a less important aspect.
 {{SZTP}} has focused upon Onboarding of CPE equipment like cable modems and other larger IoT devices, again with smaller IoT devices being of lesser importance.

-Since {{RFC8995}} was published there is now a mature effort to do application-level Onboarding of constrained IoT devices defined by the Thread Group and the Fairhair Alliance (now OCF) {{fairhair}}.
+Since {{BRSKI}} was published there is now a mature effort to do application-level Onboarding of constrained IoT devices defined by the Thread Group and the Fairhair Alliance (now OCF) {{fairhair}}.
-The {{cBRSKI}} document has defined a version of {{RFC8995}} that is usable over constrained IEEE 802.15.4 6LoWPAN networks using CoAP and DTLS, while {{?I-D.ietf-lake-authz}} provides for using CoAP and EDHOC on even more constrained devices with very constrained networks.
+The {{cBRSKI}} document has defined a version of {{BRSKI}} that is usable over constrained IEEE 802.15.4 6LoWPAN networks using CoAP and DTLS, while {{?I-D.ietf-lake-authz}} provides for using CoAP and EDHOC on even more constrained devices with very constrained networks.

 {{PRM}} has created a new methodology for Onboarding that does not depend upon a synchronous connection between the Pledge and the Registrar.
 This mechanism uses a mobile Registrar agent that works to collect and transfer signed artifacts via physical travel from one network to another.